wangchengww/Tillandsia-compgenomics/Orthology/README.md

 Lastly I added scaffolds lengths to these files and reshuffled the columns a bit to make it more logical for the next step with `add_scaffold_lengths.py`.

 The actual analysis was done in the Rscript `Analyze_global_orthogroups.R`.
-The analysis showed that more than 99 % of 1-to-1 orthologs are on the main scaffolds in the case of both assemblies (> 1 Mb).
+The analysis showed that more than 99 % of 1-to-1 orthologs are on the main scaffolds in both assemblies.
 This also led to the inclusion of the 26th scaffold in *T. leiboldiana*, as it contained a non-negligible amount of orthologs.

 # Second run: Only gene models on main scaffolds (> 1 Mb) for T.fas and T. lei, all gene models of A.comosus